coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 6\.
 Copy the new `cardano-cli` binary to the air-gapped, offline computer that you use to sign transactions for your stake pool.

 7\.
-On your air-gapped, offline computer, ensure that [libsecp256k1](../part-ii-configuration/configuring-an-air-gapped-offline-computer.md#libsecp) and [blst](../part-ii-configuration/configuring-an-air-gapped-offline-computer.md#blst) are installed.
+On your air-gapped, offline computer, ensure that [libsecp256k1](../part-ii-configuration/configuring-an-air-gapped-offline-computer.md#libsecp) and [blst](../part-ii-configuration/configuring-an-air-gapped-offline-computer.md#blst) are installed and up to date.

 ## :checkered\_flag:Verifying the Upgrade